How To Feed A Loon

 • Add to the sautéed vegetables, the crab meat, parsley, ½ cup Panko breadcrubmbs, 1 egg, mayonnaise, Dijon, capers, red wine vinegar, Worcestershire sauce, hot sauce, Old Bay, salt, and pepper.
 Stir until completely combined.
 We recommend allowing the mixture to chill in the fridge for 30 minutes (or up to overnight).

 • Remove the crab mixture from the fridge.
-Place the remaining 2 lightly beaten eggs in a shallow bowl and add 1 tbsp water.
+Place the remaining 2 lightly beaten eggs in a shallow bowl and add 1 tablespoon water.
 Stir to combine.
 In another shallow bowl, add 2 the remaining cups of the Panko.

 2½ cups Panko breadcrumbs